ConnorJacksonBSU/321-Final-Project/README.md

 As for the actual calculations, we couldn't find the offset for our specific BTree, also the exact bytes for each object +key, and the metadata.

-## Notes

-The gene sequence is stored as a string, and the sequence is able to be re-implemented into a BTree, via the BTree constructor.